ghfbsd/kenken/README.md

 The file `kenken-solver.R` is simple puzzle solver written in [`R`](https://cran.r-project.org).
-It uses a brute-force backtracking algorithm to recursively solve a puzzle, not at all the way a human solves Kenken puzzles.
+It uses a brute-force backtracking algorithm to recursively solve a puzzle, *not at all* the way a human solves one.

-First start `R` and load the solver code.
+To use it, first start `R` and load the solver code.
 Then you can solve any puzzle (or puzzles) by using the function `ksolve` read a file and solve a puzzle in it.
 By default, it will solve the first puzzle it finds in the file.
 If the file contains more than one puzzle, provide the puzzle number (starting from 1).